leanderseige/interplanetarysynth/README.md

 - PT2399-based echo/reverb unit
 - Sync in/out jacks in order to sync the Interplanetary Synth with other analog synthesizers

-After turning the synth on all three voice start in live-mode.
-When pressing and holding the button, the picoplanet starts recording what is currently played.
-After releasing the button the picoplanet immediately plays what was recorded.
+After turning the synth on all three voices start in live-mode.
+When pressing and holding the button, the Picoplanet starts recording what is currently played.
+After releasing the button the Picoplanet immediately plays what was recorded.
 Looping starts with the next rising sync edge (after frequency dividing, see circuit).
-When pressing the button shortly without touching any touch buttons the picoplanet returns into live-mode.
+When pressing the button quickly (without touching any touch buttons) the Picoplanet returns into live-mode.

 I am sure the software can be improved in several ways.
 Find the code.py right here in the root directory.